-- a.
-Whether further learning studies are offered, and the arrangements for co-ordinating these with the requirements of the T&D programme - b.
-Academic links of company staff associated with the scheme, e.g. as visiting professors/lecturers, industrial tutors, external examiners, or in connection with further learning provision if any
+- i.
+Whether further learning studies are offered, and the arrangements for co-ordinating these with the requirements of the T&D programme - ii.
+Academic links of company staff associated with the scheme, e.g. as visiting professors/lecturers, industrial tutors, external examiners, or in connection with h) Quality assurance and future plans